 National Alert System for Critical Antimicrobial Resistances (CARAlert)

-CARAlert is part of the AURA Surveillance System.
+CARAlert is part of the Antimicrobial Use and Resistance in Australia (AURA) Surveillance System.
 It collects and reports on data on critical antimicrobial resistances (CARs) – these are resistance mechanisms or profiles that are known to present a serious threat to the effectiveness of last-line antimicrobial agents.

-Monitoring and providing regular reports on CARs in Australia helps to inform actions that prevent and control AMR.
+Monitoring and providing regular reports on CARs in Australia helps to inform actions that prevent and control antimicrobial resistance.
 CARAlert also provides state and territory public health services with access to confirmed CAR results.

 The CARs that are reported to CARAlert are outlined in the table below.